manquintero/sre-bootcamp-capstone-project/README.md

 ```
 This will bring the application container along with its database with sample data

+## Cloud Deployment
+This app is being manually deployed to CGP: https://academy-sre-bootcamp-manuel-quintero-zaoakzmfea-uc.a.run.app/

 ## Executing tests

 ### Get Token